-Retroactive Member Enrollment Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim cannot be submitted within the submission To receive consideration, the request must be submitted within 180 days from the date the backdated enrollment ForwardHealth Timely Filing deadline due to a delay in the was added to the member's enrollment information.
-In Ste 50 determination of a member's retroactive addition, "retroactive enrollment" must be indicated on the 6406 Bridge Rd enrollment.
+Retroactive Member Enrollment Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim cannot be submitted within the submission deadline due to a delay in the determination of a member's retroactive To receive consideration, the request must be submitted within 180 days from the date the backdated enrollment was added to the member's enrollment information.
+In addition, "retroactive enrollment" must be indicated on the ForwardHealth Timely Filing Ste 50 6406 Bridge Rd enrollment.